 3. Analyze the signal of divergence

-Divergence can have meaning as a false signal.
+Divergence can have the meaning as a false signal.
 When the indicator signals a rebound, the price moves down.
 When the price gives a correction signal, the price actually moves up.

 Look to the square sign.
-It can be seen that the momentum indicator gives a sell signal, but the price instead of going down, it moves sideways tend to rise.
-Then in the second picture, you can also see the momentum indicator giving a sell signal, but the price actually moves up.
+It can be seen that the indicator gives a sell signal, but the price instead of going down, it moves sideways tend to rise.
+Then in the second picture, you can also see the indicator giving a sell signal, but the price actually moves up.

 Bullish divergence which indicates a trend reversal (from bearish to bullish) is if the price movement shows a lower level lower than before (lower low), while the momentum indicator shows a low level higher than the previous low (higher low).